How Lead Qualification Solves Most Common Problems Related to Lead Generation

 In a commonly followed procedure, leads go through two stages- marketing qualification and sales qualification.
 Leads need to be sales qualified before the sales team can start selling to them.
 A marketing qualified lead is someone who has shown interest in your business and is likely to purchase.
 A new qualification phase called Product Qualification is used by SAAS businesses for qualifying leads based on how they engage with the product.
 We will discuss this in detail in another article.
 Businesses use action points like page views, activity rate to qualify leads.
 For example, a lead who has checked out the pricing page and has activated product trial can be considered a marketing qualified lead (MQL).

 With Salespanel, you can set up segmented feeds or point based lead scoring modules to filter out qualified leads.
 Once a lead is considered MQL, they are vetted by both sales and marketing teams to determine if they are qualified.
 This is done by examining the lead’s profile data and activity information.
+An NPS based in-app survey software can also help you ask the right questions and qualify leads.
 All of the required information is provided to you by Salespanel.
-Salespanel also shows a lead’s ‘temperature’ based on a lead’s behavior.
-A ‘hot’ lead is more likely to be sales ready.

 Leads who are not qualified enough are sent to a nurturing campaign.
 You can automate the entire process by creating a workflow to export leads from Salespanel Feeds to your email marketing software using Zapier.
 We will discuss more on this on a different article.